pmean/build-website/text/07/PromotingYourBook.md

 > -   I have a Viagra pen that my wife (a doctor) picked up at one of
 >     her conferences.
 >
-> I\'ve consulted with other groups for money, the National Institute
+> I've consulted with other groups for money, the National Institute
 > for Occupational Safety and Health, the Cleveland Chiropractic
 > College, and the University of Missouri-Kansas City.
 These
 > consultations are (in theory) not a potential conflict of interest